open-telemetry/opentelemetry-cpp-contrib/instrumentation/otel-webserver-module/README.md

 The build file can be copied at a suitable location in User's system by running the command ```docker cp <container_name>:/otel-webserver-module/build/opentelemetry-webserver-sdk-x64-linux.tgz  <desired_location>```.
 The installation steps can be inferred from ```install.sh``` script.

 Alternatively, build package can also be downloaded from [GitHub Actions](https://github.com/open-telemetry/opentelemetry-cpp-contrib/actions/workflows/webserver.yml) of the source repository.
+Click on any top successful workflow runs on main branch and the artifact would be available for download.

 ## Nginx Webserver Module